-Figure: supervisory interest rate shock scenarios under Article 98(5) of Directive 2013/36/EU
+Figure: supervisory interest rate shock scenarios under Article 98(5) of Directive 2013/36/EU (reporting form EUR IRRBB1)

-Retail business without fixed interest rates is included in interest rate risk modelling by way of replication assumptions, in order to show price sensitivity to interest rate changes (e.g. for sight/savings deposits, current account overdrafts, loans "until further notice" etc.).
+Retail business without fixed interest rates is included in interest rate risk modelling by way of replication assumptions, in order to show price sensitivity to interest rate changes (e.g. for sight/savings deposits, current account overdrafts, loans "until further notice", etc.).
 Modelling aims to describe the development of customer interest rates depending on market interest rates.
 The position is divided into a "core" and a "non-core" portion, with an overnight fixed interest rate being assigned to the non-core portion.
-The core portion is divided into a money market-linked portion and a capital market-linked portion.
+The core portion is divided into a money market-linked portion and a capital marketlinked portion.
 The capital market portion is modelled by a rolling portfolio of up to ten-year investments.
+In the model, the average interest rate period of non-maturing deposits amounts to a little more than 2.3 years, that of the receivables a little under 2.3 years (as at December 2022).
 In addition, an interest rate floor is modelled for the core portion of savings deposits and sight deposits using an option price model, as these cannot bear negative interest rates in Austria.
 The entire model is based on minimising the volatility of the margin, i.e. the difference between the observed customer interest rate and the replicate interest rate, and is statistically calibrated.
 For loans, a prepayment rate is modelled.
 This describes the average annual additional repayment made over and above the contractual repayment.
 It is statistically calibrated on the basis of sub-portfolios.
 Embedded interest rate floors for loans are also included in the interest rate risk position using the option price model.
-Interest rate floors in retail blanking constitute material risk drivers and contribute to net interest income, considering the currently low interest rate level.
+After the significant increase in interest rates in 2022, the interest rate floors in retail business, at current interest rate levels, no longer constitute any material contribution to interest rate risk - in contrast to the previous low/negative interest rate period.
 Replication assumptions and prepayment rates are used consistently in both present value modelling and interest income simulation.